 Active measurement data

 Co-funded by DHS and NSF, we have created a powerful and versatile distributed measurement infrastructure Archipelago (Ark) that makes use of measurement nodes located in various networks worldwide and connected via the Internet to a central server at CAIDA.
 Ark has pioneered new features and functionality of distributed measurement infrastructure, including flexible and efficient measurement and data collection methods.
-Ark topology datasets (described below) available to academic researchers and government agencies via the CAIDA topology data request web form as well as via PREDICT provide unprecedented intelligence regarding macroscopic Internet connectivity.
+Ark topology datasets (described below) available to academic researchers and government agencies via the CAIDA topology data request web form as well as via IMPACT provide unprecedented intelligence regarding macroscopic Internet connectivity.

 To gather topology data, Ark monitors are continuously running scamper, a powerful and flexible tool that actively probes forward IP paths and round trip times (RTTs) from a host to a list of destinations.